SK-143381/SK-143381/README.md

 ## Hi there, I am [Sanchita Kamath](https://linkedin.com/in/sanchitakamath)

-I am a Doctoral Candidate and Graduate Research Assistant in the (x)ability Design Lab at the University of Illinois Urbana-Champaign.
+I am a Ph.D.
+Candidate and Graduate Research Assistant in the (x)ability Design Lab at the University of Illinois Urbana-Champaign.
 My work examines the intersection of Human–Computer Interaction, Cognitive Science, and Data Visualization with the goal of advancing inclusive technologies.
 In particular, I design, build, and evaluate systems that enable people with disabilities to engage with complex data and with emerging immersive platforms such as virtual and augmented reality.

 My broader research interests span accessible data visualization, multimodal and immersive analytics, virtual/augmented reality, and evidence-based accessibility.
 I employ mixed-methods research methodologies to connect cognitive science theory with practical system design.
-I am currently seeking internship opportunities for Summer 2026 in user-experience research, multimodal explainable AI, and data-visualization engineering.
+I am currently **seeking internship opportunities for Summer 2026** in user-experience research, multimodal explainable AI, and data-visualization engineering.

 ---